-3.8 As set out in paragraph 2.13 above, Ofcom must have regard to four factors when considering whether to apply the Code in any person's case.
+3.7 As set out in paragraph 2.13 above, Ofcom must have regard to four factors when considering whether to apply the Code in any person's case.

-The benefit to the public of the electronic communications network by reference to which the Code is to be applied to the Applicant areas served only by BT's copper access network.
-It considers that people would benefit from the introduction of high-speed networks, including ultrafast full-fibre broadband services.
+The benefit to the public of the electronic communications network by reference to which the Code is to be applied to the Applicant demand for increased bandwidth and provide services with speeds up to 10 Gbit/s.
+It considers that people and businesses would benefit from the introduction of ultrafast full-fibre broadband services.